Ais0n/Vipera/README.md

 Vipera

-This is a simple React powered NextJS App.
+This is a simple React powered NextJS Application.

 Instructions:
 1. Install latest NodeJS (any v20+)